Longkun-He/Longkun-He.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the School of Earth and Atmospheric Science in GaTech, working with [Dr. Pengfei Liu](https://liu.eas.gatech.edu/dr-liu/)
+I am a PhD student in the School of Earth and Atmospheric Science in GaTech, working with [Dr. Pengfei Liu](https://liu.eas.gatech.edu/dr-liu/) I obtained my MS in Environmental Health in Peking University and BS in Resources and Environment Science in Shanghai Jiao Tong University.

 A data-driven personal website
 ======